tournesol-app/tournesol/docs/architecture-decision-log/monorepo-vs-multirepo/2021_09_21_choose_architecture.md

 Maintainers should be vigilant during code reviews and prevent as far as possible the code of distinct software to be tightly coupled.

+## Related

+### Related decisions

+We expect all our software depending on the API, to be added to the mono-repository.

+We expect all our software deployed by our deployment recipes, to be added to the mono-repository.

+We expect to add more software in the mono-repository as long as the team agrees.

+The old repositories will be archived on GitHub:
+- tournesol-app/tournesol-backend
+- tournesol-app/tournesol-frontend
+- tournesol-app/tournesol-infra
+- tournesol-app/tournesol-browser-extension

+### Related requirements

+We need to create the continuous integration pipeline in GitHub, so that it runs the back end tests, the front end tests, and the end-to-end tests.

+### Related artifacts

+The folder `.github/workflows` will contain the continuous integration configuration.

 ## Notes